zarkones/ControlSTUDIO/README.md

 IMPORTANT!

-The current C2 doesn't have authentication itself.
+The current C2 doesn't have authentication itself (literally I am working on it right now via https://github.com/zarkones/ControlACCESS).
 Either connect to it locally or via VPN.
 However, the listener services (not the same as C2 API for management) would run on different interface and port depending on your C2 profile.